ConnorSweeneyDev/TerminalMusicPlayer/README.md

 To run this successfully, put a folder called `Songs` in the root of the project, then run `update_song_names` and make sure there are no error messages, this will rename all the files to the correct format.
 Then open `config_template.ini` and follow the comments.
 After that you can build and run the C++ code.

+## Known Issues
+- The program will crash if any of the mp3 files have any of the newest IDvX tags.
+- The screen can be made bigger (not smaller) when the program first starts, but after the first song any more resizing causes glitchy output.